 The city of Venice is one defined by its heritage - from grand Byzantine architecture to the direct pathway to the Adriatic sea, afforded by the many canals and waterways, echoes of the Ottoman empire ring throughout the city.
 Venice’s middle eastern heritage persists in its modern cuisine too - spices like cinnamon, saffron, and nutmeg are commonplace in Venetian cooking.

 Few dishes are more emblematic of this heritage than the classic Venetian duck ragu, which blends rich duck meat with red wine, bay leaf, and cinnamon.
 Slow-cooked until the duck ceases to cling to the bone, this sumptuous ragu pairs perfectly with rich ribbons of pappardelle, the thick strands capable of capturing every last delicious morsel of fragrant, spiced duck.
 Oh, to be in La Serenissima, the city or romance, the Queen of the Adriatic, Aperol spritz in one hand, a fork of ragù d'anatra alla Veneta in the other.
-While we may not be able to travel to the stunning city just yet, we can certainly replicate this romantic scene with the recipe below.
+While we may not be able to travel to the stunning city just yet, we can certainly replicate this romantic scene with the recipe below, or by following along with Chef Roberta as she takes you through the process, step by step.

 Prep time: 20 mins